-Blog post provided by Milan Vyas
+Blog post and permission to publish provided by Milan Vyas

 Supply chain collaboration is a hot topic today and no wonder: companies that collaborate effectively across the supply chain have enjoyed dramatic reductions in inventories and costs, together with improvements in speed, service levels, and customer satisfaction.